Common Concepts

 Explicitly separating parameters from options

-Normally, an argument in read as an option because it starts with a -
+Normally, an argument in read as an option because it starts with a -.
+However, than

 can cause problems in some cases, like